 This is the 15th year with Gardener Cary George in charge of the Garden.

-A year of weather contrasts: A winter of much snow, the wettest April on record and the warmest November on record.
+A year of weather contrasts: A winter of much snow, the wettest April on record to date, and the warmest November on record.

 The winter of 2000-2001 was quite similar to 1985-1986 in that after the new year, temperatures fluctuated above and below the average range in a normal manner and snowfalls continued such that there was no period without snow cover from January 1st until the beginning of April.
 In fact snow depth began the year at 14 inches and increased to a peak of 22 inches in early March.
 There were no significant snowfalls after mid-March.
 Thus, like 1985-86, the plants in the Garden were well insulated from the freeze-thaw cycle that could prove so ruinous in some years.

-Gardener Cary George wrote about Signage in the Garden.
 Cary’s philosophy on plant signs was that the first good specimen that a visitor would encounter on a Garden walk should be labeled so that the visitor could test their identification skills thereafter.
 Exceptions to this rule were the popular showy wildflowers - these he would always label as they were the plants that naturalists and visitors were constantly asking about.
-In addition to plants, another thing secreted in pockets of some visitors were these plant identification signs.
+In addition to plants, another thing secreted into the pockets of some visitors were these plant identification signs.
 Cary was always making new ones to replace those stolen.
 Most frequently stolen: "Bastard Toadflax" and "No Picking."

-At the Board of Directors meeting of the Friends of the Wild Flower Garden on January 22nd, there was discussion about Heritage Tree nominations in the City of Minneapolis’ Heritage Tree Program.
+At the Board of Directors meeting of the Friends on January 22nd, there was discussion about Heritage Tree nominations in the City of Minneapolis’ Heritage Tree Program.
 The Garden already had nine trees registered in the program and there was discussion on whether any others, particularly of cultural significance, rather than size, should be nominated.
 Under consideration was the Winterberry dedicated to former Gardener Ken Avery.

 Two Garden projects were re-approved for Friends funding, both had been selected and voted on in 2000.
 Funded were new patio area benches and funding for some trail reconstruction work that had been accomplished the previous autumn after the Garden closed.

-When the Garden opened, the new benches in the patio area in front of the Martha Crone Shelter had been installed and there were new timbers installed on the trail leading down to the Woodland Area.
-The Friends had provided $6,300 for these projects. (see photos above in the Winter section).
+When the Garden opened, the three new benches in the patio area in front of the Martha Crone Shelter had been installed and there were new timbers installed on the trail leading down to the Woodland Area. (see photos above in the Winter section).

 The 48th annual membership meeting of the Friends of the Wild Flower Garden was held in the Garden at the Martha Crone Shelter on May 12th.
-Directors elected were: Gary Bebeau, Steve Benson, Harriet Betzold, Joy Davis, Launa Ellison, Ann Godfrey, Marguerite Harbison, Lyle Johnson, Juanita Lussenhop, Lisa Locken, Gloria Miller, Steve & Sally Pundt, Shirley & Jack Schultz, Pam Weiner.
+Directors elected were: Gary Bebeau (new), Steve Benson, Harriet Betzold, Joy Davis, Launa Ellison (new), Ann Godfrey, Marguerite Harbison, Lyle Johnson, Juanita Lussenhop, Lisa Locken, Gloria Miller, Steve & Sally Pundt, Shirley & Jack Schultz, Pam Weiner (new).
 Ex-officio - Cary George.

-Steve Pundt was reelected President, Lyle Johnson was reelected Vice President, Juanita Lussenhop was reelected Secretary and Gary Bebeau was elected Treasurer.
+At the board meeting following the annual meeting Steve Pundt was reelected President, Lyle Johnson was reelected Vice President, Juanita Lussenhop was reelected Secretary and Gary Bebeau was elected Treasurer.
 Lisa Locken continued as editor of the Friends newsletter, The Fringed Gentian™; Joy Davis as membership chair, Harriet Betzold and Shirley Schultz as volunteer coordinators, Marguerite Harbison as memorials chair, Stephen Benson on money management, and Gloria Miller as historian.
 Jeff Lee represented the Minneapolis Parks and Recreation Board.
-New Board members were Gary Bebeau, Launa Ellison and Pam Weiner.

 President Steve Pundt gave a brief history of the Garden, followed by Gardener Cary George who reviewed the state of the Garden, concentrating on the problem with invasive species.
 Jeff Lee added that the entire Park system has this problem.
 It was noted that there are currently 240 members of The Friends, of which 30 have been members for more than 25 years.

-In The Spring issue of The Fringed Gentian™ Friends president Steve Pundt praised the new Guidebook which was now available (photo above in the winter section.)
+In The Spring issue of The Fringed Gentian™ Friends President Steve Pundt praised the new Guidebook which was now available.
 The Friends had contributed $7,000 of the $28,000 total cost.
 People for Parks gave $4,000 and the remainder was funded by the Park Board.
 Cost per copy was $4.10 and the book was available for sale at the Martha Crone Shelter.